mapup/toll-for-route-from-mapping-service-mapmyindia/go/test/README.md

 	fmt.Println("\nresponse Body:\n", string(body))
 ```

-The working code can be found in MapmyIndia.go file.
+The working code can be found in test.go file under testing folder.

+In order to run different test cases the user should fill the lat long for both source and destination in the testing CSV file at respective location.
+In case the file is present in a differnet location enter the path to access the CSV.

 ## License
 ISC License (ISC).
 Copyright 2020 &copy;TollGuru. https://tollguru.com/